pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 `ignore` = *ip addresses*
 :   `pool` mode only.
 Specifies a list of IP addresses of servers in the pool
     which should not be used.
 For example: `["127.0.0.1"]`.
 Empty by default.

+`poll-interval-limits` = { `min` = *min*, `max` = *max* } (defaults from `[source-defaults]`)
+:   Specifies the limit on how often a source is queried for a new time.
+For
+    most instances the defaults will be adequate.
+The min and max are given as the log2 of the number of seconds (i.e. two to the power of the interval).
+    An interval of 4 equates to 16 seconds, 10 results in an interval of 1024 seconds.
+If only one of the two boundaries is specified, the other is inherited from `[source-defaults]`

+`initial-poll-interval` = *interval* (defaults from `[source-defaults]`) :   Initial poll interval used on startup.
+The value is given as the log2 of
+    the number of seconds (i.e. two to the power of the interval).
+The default value of 4 results in an interval of 16 seconds.

 ## `[[server]]`
 The NTP daemon can be configured to distribute time via any number of